Ichiro Suzuki: 2011

-On 2 April 2011, Ichiro broke the Seattle Mariners' all-time career hits record with his 2,248th hit in the 9th inning versus the Oakland Athletics, overtaking the team's previous leader Edgar Martínez.
-2011 marked the first time in Ichiro's 11 seasons that he failed to make the all star team.
-He batted under .300 (.277) before the all star break for the first time in his career.
-On 10 July, manager Eric Wedge did not start Ichiro, ending his then-major league-best active streak of 255 consecutive starts.
-Ichiro followed with an 11-game hitting streak, but Wedge noted "it's not that easy to give that guy a day off" due to Ichiro's iconic stature.
-On 22 August, Ichiro hit his 35th career leadoff homer, tying him for 6th place with Bobby Bonds.
-Ichiro finished the season batting a career-low .272 with 184 hits, the first time in his 11-year MLB career he did not record 200 hits.
+On April 2, 2011, Suzuki broke the Mariners' all-time career hits record with his 2,248th hit in the 9th inning versus the Oakland Athletics, overtaking the team's previous leader Edgar Martínez.
+2011 marked the first time in Suzuki's 11 seasons that he failed to make the All-Star team.
+He batted under .300 (.277) before the All-Star break for the first time in his career.
+On July 10, manager Eric Wedge did not start Suzuki, ending his then-major league-best active streak of 255 consecutive starts.
+Suzuki followed with an 11-game hitting streak, but Wedge noted "it's not that easy to give that guy a day off" due to Suzuki's iconic stature.
+On August 22, Suzuki hit his 35th career leadoff homer, tying him for 6th place with Bobby Bonds.
+Suzuki finished the season batting a career-low .272 with 184 hits, the first time in his 11-year MLB career he did not record 200 hits.
 It was also his first season not playing in the All-Star game, as well as his first season not winning a Gold Glove.